nextlevelshit/dhbw-docker/README.md

 The Makefile provides additional commands for database migrations and queries:

-- `make migration:create`: Create a new TypeORM migration.
+- `make migration:create` Create a new TypeORM migration.
-- `make migration:generate`: Generate a TypeORM migration from changes in the entities.
+- `make migration:generate` Generate a TypeORM migration from changes in the entities.
-- `make migration:revert`: Revert the last TypeORM migration.
+- `make migration:revert` Revert the last TypeORM migration.
-- `make migration:run`: Run pending TypeORM migrations.
+- `make migration:run` Run pending TypeORM migrations.
-- `make migration:list`: Show a list of applied TypeORM migrations.
+- `make migration:list` Show a list of applied TypeORM migrations.
-- `make query`: Execute a TypeORM query.
+- `make query` Execute a TypeORM query.

 ## API Development

 For API development, navigate to the `api` directory.
 The API is built with TypeScript and uses npm for package management.
 The following commands are available:

-- `npm test`: Run tests.
+- `npm test` Run tests.
-- `npm run lint`: Check for linting errors.
+- `npm run lint` Check for linting errors.
-- `npm run lint:fix`: Fix linting errors.
+- `npm run lint:fix` Fix linting errors.
-- `npm run build`: Build the project.
+- `npm run build` Build the project.

 For more details, refer to the [README.md](/api/README.md) file in the `api` directory.